Asset Based Loans

-Commonly referred to as asset-based lending (AB Lending) or asset-based loans (ABL), asset-based finance is a form of business lending that relies on the collateral of your business, rather than just cashflow and credit.
+Commonly referred to as asset-based loans (ABL), asset-based finance is a form of business lending that relies on the collateral of your business, rather than just cashflow and credit.
 Conventional loans look at cashflow first, collateral second, while asset-based loan programs look at collateral first and cashflow second.
 Relying on the collateral to provide financing allows for businesses that are growing rapidly to maintain the liquidity needed to keep up with capital requirements.
 While ABL is great for high growth companies, it’s also great for companies that have stable growth or are in distress and need to recapitalize their balance sheet.
 In most cases shifting existing term debt into a formulaic assed based line of credit will result in improved cashflow and more liquidity for the business.

 What are the different types of Asset-Based Lending?

 There are two main types of assed backed loans, an asset-based line of credit and an asset-based term loan.
 Asset-based line of credits are structured as revolving credit lines that utilize the underlying collateral to provide financing.
-Some collateral that is used has a fixed value such as machinery and equipment, while other is constantly churning, such as inventory and receivables.
+Some collateral that is used has a fixed value such as machinery and equipment, while others are constantly churning, such as inventory and receivables.
 Having a fixed collateral value on machinery and equipment will give a constant amount of liquidity on the revolving line of credit while the churn of both inventory and accounts receivable will provide a varying amount of liquidity.
 When more inventory is purchased, and new sales are made, the collateral value increases which will result in more capital being available on the revolving credit line.

 Asset backed term loans use the same collateral as an asset-based line of credit, but instead of the facility being a revolving credit line, it is structured as a term loan.
 The term loan can amortize over a period of 1 to 5 years with monthly principal and interest payments.
 By utilizing collateral that has a fixed value, such as real estate, machinery, and equipment, we are able to provide high loan to values with low monthly loan payments.